USS Erie (PG-50): España incident

-Leaving Bilbao on 15 December, Erie set sail for Santander and Gijon, to check on US nationals living in these two towns.
-The ship arrived in Port Musel, Gijon, around 08:00 on 17 December, and began to prepare a shore party for bringing back aboard any persons seeking evacuation.
+Leaving Bilbao on 15 December, Erie set sail for Santander and Gijón, to check on US nationals living in these two towns.
+The ship arrived in Port El Musel, Gijón, around 08:00 on 17 December, and began to prepare a shore party for bringing back aboard any persons seeking evacuation.
 Around 08:30 a naval bombardment was launched by the rebel Spanish battleship España, her twelve-inch guns lofting three rounds into the harbor, with one landing within 300 yd of Erie.
 General Quarters was called with preparations made to evade Españas gun fire, but no return fire from Erie was ordered, and España almost immediately steamed away in the direction of the Bay of Biscay.

 Newspapers back in the United States declared the incident as an attack on Erie, with some going as far as saying that seven rounds had been fired at her, with one landing as close as 100 yds.
-However, it appears, and Commander Hanson agreed, that the battleship's actions were merely part of an ongoing operation against loyalist forces that controlled Gijon.
+However, it appears, and Commander Hanson agreed, that the battleship's actions were merely part of an ongoing operation against loyalist forces that controlled Gijón.
 When Commander Hanson radioed his initial report to Washington he stated that Erie was not hit and that there was no basis to conclude that Españas target was Erie.
 Because of his report the US State Department decided to deem the incident inadvertent and that no retaliation was required by the US Government.

 Eries executive officer, Lt.
 Commander Herman P. Knickerbocker, made the only detailed public statement, shortly after returning to the US.
 The statement was published in The New York Times on 3 January 1937: